Paid Family Leave - Fathers

 Fun fact: You can break up your six weeks of leave.
 You don’t have to take it all at once!

+Citizenship and immigration status do not affect eligibility.
 If you’re still not sure, read more about Eligibility Requirements to find out if you qualify for PFL.

 San Francisco workers: Your employer may be required to provide supplemental compensation to you if you are receiving PFL benefits for bonding with a new child through birth, adoption, or foster care placement.
 For more information, visit the City and County of San Francisco, Office of Labor Standards Enforcement Paid Parental Leave Ordinance (PPLO).